Aliases for CD84 Gene

 GeneCards Summary for CD84 Gene

 CD84 (CD84 Molecule) is a Protein Coding gene.
 Diseases associated with CD84 include transient hypogammaglobulinemia of infancy and transient hypogammaglobulinemia.
-Among its related pathways are Hemostasis and Cell surface interactions at the vascular wall.
+Among its related pathways are Platelet activation, signaling and aggregation and IgA-Producing B Cells in the Intestine.
 GO annotations related to this gene include receptor activity.
 An important paralog of this gene is SLAMF6.

 UniProtKB/Swiss-Prot for CD84 Gene